nicholasmholmes/HackKU_2023/README.md

 ```

 It ended up being much simpler than we had initially thought, as our "players" only needed a function allowing them to play a card, which the valid parameters for are described in our actual game class.
 Along with simple `__str__` and `__repr__` methods.

+This was one of many components necessary to properly run our game.
+We also relied on a `deck`, `card`, `crazy8` -- *main code that operates the game* -- and `visuals`

+## Speaking of visuals...

+After finishing the skeleton for the game and making sure it runs properly we had to tackle our next hurdle: visual implementation of cards and a display that players can properly navigate and interact with.

+This was definitely one of the more entertaining parts of the project, as we progressively watched our game develop in front of us on a screen.